CrissCCL/Temp_ControlMod/README.md

 - Simple visualization of system behavior during experiments.

 > ⚠️ **Note:** The GUI is for observation and data recording only; it does **not** modify the control system or send commands to the hardware.
+> ⚠️ **Status:** Work In Progress — the GUI is being actively developed and will be added to the repository once sufficiently stable.

 ## 🖼️ Render 3D PCB Version 2
 <p align="center">